 This is a discussion item only; no action is required tonight.
-Based on feedback from the 2021 Council Strategic Planning Workshop, staff recommends that the Council discuss the Regional Code Collaboration Suggested Commercial Energy Code Amendments and provide staff feedback on whether Council would like staff to develop an ordinance for Council consideration that aligns with these amendments.
+Based on feedback from the Council discussion on August 16, 2021, staff recommends that the Council further discuss the Regional Code Collaboration Suggested Commercial Energy Code Amendments and provide staff feedback on the proposed ordinance for Council consideration that aligns with these amendments.
+Council action on proposed Ordinance No. 948 is currently scheduled for December 6, 2021.